Education

 Is the OET test easier than IELTS?

-For healthcare professionals, the OET test is often easier because it uses familiar medical content.
+For healthcare professionals, it is often easier because it uses familiar medical content and real workplace scenarios.

-Yes, with focused preparation and consistent practice, six weeks can be sufficient.
+Yes, with consistent effort and a structured plan, six weeks can be enough for preparation.

 Is the OET test accepted in the UK?